puppetlabs/puppet-docs/source/guides/environment.markdown

     environment appdev
     allow localhost, customapp.example.com

 If you specify an environment in an [`auth.conf`][auth] ACL, it will only apply to requests in that environment.
-This can be useful for developing new applications that integrate with Puppet; the example above will leave normal requests functioning normally, but allow an app server to access everything via the REST API.
+This can be useful for developing new applications that integrate with Puppet; the example above will leave normal requests functioning normally, but allow an app server to access everything via the HTTP API.

 ### In Manifests

 The `$environment` variable should only rarely be necessary, but it's there if you need it.

 Configuring Environments for Agent Nodes
 ----------------------------------------

 ### In an ENC

 Your [external node classifier][enc] can set an environment for a node by setting a value for the `environment` key.
 In Puppet 3 and later, the environment set by the ENC will **override** the environment from the agent node's config file.
 If no environment is provided by the ENC, the value from the node's config file will be used.

 > **Note:** In Puppet 2.7 and earlier, ENC-set environments are not authoritative, and using them results in nodes using a mixture of two environments --- the ENC environment wins during compilation, and the agent environment wins during file downloads.
 If you need to centrally control your nodes environments, you should upgrade to Puppet 3 as soon as is practical.
 >
 > As a temporary workaround, you can manage nodes' puppet.conf files with a template and set the environment based on the ENC's value; this will allow nodes to use a consistent environment on their second (and subsequent) Puppet runs.

 > **Note:** If your puppet master is running Puppet 3 but was once running Puppet 2.6, its [auth.conf file][auth] may be missing a rule required for ENC environments.
 Ensure that the following rule exists somewhere near the top of your auth.conf file:
 >